DIY Divorce Coaching

 -

-You tell me a little about your case, your goals, and what you’re most worried about right now. -
+You share a brief overview of your situation, your goals, and what you’re most worried about right now. -

 Step 2 – Pick a time that works for you.

 You’ll select a date and time (phone or Zoom).
-If nothing fits, you can mention that in the notes and we’ll follow up. -
+If none of the available times work, you can tell us in the notes and we’ll follow up with alternatives. -

 Step 3 – We meet for about 60 minutes.

-We focus on your most urgent concerns and leave you with 2–3 clear action steps you can take after the call. -
+We focus on your most urgent concerns—forms, proposals, communication, strategy—and leave you with 2–3 clear action steps to take after the call. -

-Step 4 – You keep using your DIY tools.
+Step 4 – You update your DIY tools.

-After the session, you continue working in your DIY Divorce Resource Center and update your plans, forms, and proposals based on what we discussed.
+After the session, you keep working in your DIY Divorce Hub, calculators, and Binder so your case stays organized and on track.

 What to Have Ready (If You Can)